Parents Guide to Internet Safety: How to Keep Your Child Safe Online & Prevent Child Identity Theft

 - Encourage your children to participate in after school sports or some form of exercise that's outdoors.

 - Have a tech curfew and don't use cell phones, TVs, computers or tablets after it.
 To better enforce this rule you can set up a charging station that is outside of the bedrooms.
 Smartphones and tablets can get left to charge overnight in this area.

 - Use an analog alarm clock instead of your phone.

 - Don't have TVs or computers in bedrooms.

 There are many different ways that you can help your children reduce their screen time, you can even incorporate them into the conversation and get creative.
 Find out what their interests are and how you can help them pursue them.

-For more information on parental control software, DigitalTrends offers an excellent guide to parental control software for PCs, Macs, and Android phones.
+For more information on parental control software and internet safety, DigitalTrends offers an excellent guide to parental control software for PCs, Macs, and Android phones.